Accuracy

 The goal is to show that for qubit numbers accessible to Pulser, the results are identical up to good precision.

-It is worth noting that for the quench sequence (where the Hamiltonian is constant in time), emu-sv is more accurate.
-The evolution method used by emu-sv, evolving the system by assuming the Hamiltonian is constant for intervals of length dt
+For the quench sequence (where the Hamiltonian is constant in time), emu-sv shows better accuracy than Pulser.
+The evolution method used by emu-sv, which evolves the system by assuming the Hamiltonian is constant over intervals of length \(dt\), is exact in this case.
+The krylov_tolerance

-, as the step-function used by emu-sv more closely resembles the qubic interpolation done by pulser-simulation.
+This is interesting to contrast with the results for the adiabatic sequence, where the emu-sv solver shows deviations from pulser-simulation due to the assumption of piecewise-constant Hamiltonian.
+This assumption means the numerical error scales as \(dt^2\).
+On the surface, this is quite bad, but since the prefactors scale with the time-dependence of \(H(t)\), the error is of acceptable levels in the case of an adiabatic sequence.
+The graph shows the difference between pulser-simulation and emu-sv is reduced by a factor \(4\) when \(dt\) is halved, as the step-function used by emu-sv more closely resembles the qubic interpolation done by pulser-simulation.
 Which emulator should be considered closer to the truth depends on what is desired.
 When hardware modulation is taken into account, response times in the QPU hardware make the actual time-dependent Hamiltonian smooth as a function of time, and the qubic interpolation in pulser-simulation is closer to the truth.
 When ignoring hardware modulation, one assumes a model of the hardware where the laser is piecewise constant, and switches discretely at the device resolution.
 This implies emu-sv models the abstract ideal device more closely.
 That said, agreement between pulser-simulation and emu-sv is likely to be good enough for most applications.